Skip to content

 int

-Number of unique members observed across all slices.
+Number of unique members observed in slice membership.

 get_vertex